jicksy/behavioral_cloning/writeup_template.md

 The final model architecture can be found in lines 93-118 of model.py.
 It consists of normalization layer, followed by 6 convolutional neural network and 4 fully connected layers.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric) I have used the same architecture as [Nvidia](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) with same filter, but different size input.
+I have also added a dropout layer with 0.5 probability to reduce overfitting.
 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

 I have used the data provided by Udacity.
 Since model was not training well on initial dataset, I augmented the data by flipping each image vertically.
+Augmentation was done using a generator to speed up the training process.
+Code of generator function can be found in lines 28 to 81.

 Here are examples of flipped image

-**Center image**
+**Center image** (Original and flipped)

 ![alt text][image2] ![alt text][image3]

-**Left image**
+**Left image** (Original and flipped)

 ![alt text][image4] ![alt text][image5]

-**Right image**
+**Right image** (Original and flipped)

 ![alt text][image6] ![alt text][image7]